keshavpj1711/Search-Engine/README.md

 - Query Index: Answering search queries on the index that we built.
 - Ranking: Ranking the search results of query index.

+# Parsing the documents

+While parsing our document we will do the following things:
+1) **Concatenate** the title and the text of the page.
+2) **Lowercase** all words.
+3) **Get all tokens**, where a token is a string of alphanumeric characters terminated by a non-alphanumeric character.
+The alphanumeric characters are defined to be [a-z0-9].
+So, the tokens for the word ‘apple+orange’ would be ‘apple’ and ‘orange’.
+4) **Filter out** all the tokens that are in the **stop words** list, such as ‘a’, ‘an’, ‘the’.
+5) **Stem each token** using to finally obtain the stream of terms.
+Porter Stemmer removes common endings from words.
+For example the stemmed version of the words fish, fishes, fishing, fisher, fished are all fish.

 # Inverted Index

 ## What is it and how is it used in Search Engines2?